reef-defi/reef-docs/content/docs/developers/nodes.md

   --name MyRPCNode
 ```

-To make the node archival (for use with indexers or block explorers) add the `--pruning=archive` flag.
+To make the node archival (for use with indexers or block explorers) we use the `--pruning=archive` flag.
+Omit this flag to run the _light_ RPC node.

-To make the node expose wallet related methods add `--rpc-methods Unsafe` flag.

 ## Start a bootnode